Veterinarians to Donate Ballistic Vest to K9 Unit

 The K9 unit of the Woodbury PD has quite a history, being established in 1908.
 While inactive at times, whenever a K9 officer is serving, the city takes note.
 Chief Tom Ryan re-established the K9 unit in 2016 after Patrolman Sheehan demonstrated his aptitude and love for dogs.
 Sheehan joined the force in 2013 and began serving with his Patrol and Narcotics trained Belgian Malinois, K9 Evo, in 2016.
 The two attended and graduated from the Atlantic County John “Sonny” Burke K9 Academy in August 2017.
 This position and responsibility takes a great deal of extra training hours.
 When asked why he volunteered for this duty, Patrolman Sheehan notes with pleasure, “I get to work with a dog every day of my life.”

-The public, Woodbury officials, Police Chief Ryan and others are invited to meet Evo and Patrolman Sheehan on November 9 at 12:30 p.m. at Gray Fox Animal Hospital, located at 207 Glassboro Rd, Woodbury Heights.
+The public, Woodbury officials, Police Chief Ryan and others are invited to meet Evo and Patrolman Sheehan on November 9 at 12:30 p.m. at Gray Fox Animal Hospital, LLC, located at 207 Glassboro Rd, Woodbury Heights.